apache/nuttx-apps/examples/README.md

 - `CONFIG_STDIO_BUFFER_SIZE` – Some value `>= 64`
 - `CONFIG_STDIO_LINEBUFFER=y`

+## `termios` Simple Termios interface test

+This directory contains a simple application that uses the termios interface to change serial parameters.
+Just import a `nsh` config and enable the following symbols:

+- `CONFIG_SERIAL_TERMIOS`   – Enable the termios support.
+- `CONFIG_EXAMPLES_TERMIOS` – Enable the example itself.

 ## `thttpd` THTTPD server

 An example that builds `netutils/thttpd` with some simple NXFLAT CGI programs.